Large Cap Stocks and Funds With Their Effect on the Economy

 The market cap changes daily.

 This is not a recommendation to buy.
 For that, you would need to consult with a qualified financial planner.
-That's because it's always a good idea to purchase stocks based upon your personal financial goals.
+It's always a good idea to purchase stocks based upon your personal financial goals.

 |Rank||Company||Market Cap in Billions on 2/23/18||Industry||Symbol|